SGrondin/bottleneck/README.md

 * `str` : The key to use.
 All jobs added with the same key will use the same underlying limiter. *Default: `""`*

 The return value of `.key(str)` is a limiter.
-If it doesn't already exist, it is created on the fly.
-Limiters that have been idle for a long time are deleted to avoid memory leaks.
+If it doesn't already exist, it is generated for you.
+Limiters that have been idle for longer than 5 minutes are deleted to avoid memory leaks.

 __stopAutoCleanup()__

-Calling `stopAutoCleanup()` on a group will turn off its garbage collection, so limiters for keys that have not been used in over **5 minutes** will NOT be deleted anymore.
+Calling `stopAutoCleanup()` on a group will turn off its garbage collection, so limiters for keys that have not been used in over **5 minutes** will no longer be deleted.
 It can be reenabled by calling `startAutoCleanup()`.
 The `5 minutes` figure can be modified by calling `updateSettings()`.

 __startAutoCleanup()__

-Reactivate the group's garbage collection..
+Reactivate the group's garbage collection.

 __updateSettings()__